Jason-Herman/mctTest/README.md

 # mctTest
-Python test script for Enginuity Works and MCT
+Python test script for Enginuity Works and MCT.

 ## How to install/run